JuanSalles/AWSKeycloak-Public/README.en.md

 ### Instance Creation

-Create your AWS instance for a Linux Ubuntu server and open HTTP-80, HTTPS-443, and SSH-22 ports.
+Create your AWS instance for a Linux Ubuntu or Amazon Linux server and open HTTP-80, HTTPS-443, and SSH-22 ports.
 Now, using the SSH key configured in the instance, let's access our server.

 ```bash
 ssh -i yourPrivateKey.pem yourUser@TheHostAddress